shoutem/redux-io/README.md

 6. Collection reducer will listen for COLLECTION_FETCHED and add items id into list
 7. Call next(action) for success action from redux-api-middleware

-Storage reducer only adds an item if action is valid and schema value is equal with action's schema.
+Storage reducer only adds an item if action is valid and schema value is equal to the action's schema.
 Collection reducer performs the same, but checks also `tag` value.
 That enable us to have multiple collections of objects, but only one storage with instances of objects.
 Here is the state after app finished fetching: